Measures of complexity and entanglement in fermionic many-body systems: Introduction

-Despite the short range and strong character of the interactions between nucleons, many single-particle and collective properties of nuclei can be calculated quite successfully using approaches such as mean-field theory, Landau-Migdal theory for Fermi liquids, shell-model calculations, etc. In all these approaches a rather limited number of single-particle orbitals are required.
-When pairing correlations are present the Fermi surface is diffuse and the number of single particle orbitals needed in order to describe the nuclear masses and the low-energy excited states is at most about twice as large as the total particle number~\cite{Bohr:1969,Ring:2004}.
+For fermion systems the elementary building block in constructing a many-fermion wave function is the Slater determinant, also known as the HF wave-function.
+In the presence of pairing correlations the generalized Slater determinant, the HFB many-body wave function, plays a similar role, and often in the case of nuclei it requires a particle projection.
+Despite the short-range and strong character of the interactions between nucleons, many single-particle and collective properties of nuclei can be calculated quite successfully using mean-field theory approaches such as HF and HFB, Landau-Migdal theory for Fermi liquids, shell-model calculations, etc. In all these approaches a rather limited number of single-particle orbitals are typically used.
+When pairing correlations are present the Fermi surface is diffuse and the number of single particle orbitals needed in order to describe the nuclear masses and the low-energy excited states in most applications is at most about twice as large as the total particle number~\cite{Bohr:1969,Ring:2004}.

-For decades in nuclear physics the correlations have typically been treated with rather low cutoffs on the occupation number and the character of the single-particle orbitals.
+For decades in nuclear physics the correlations have typically been treated with rather low momentum cutoffs $\Lambda$ and their effects have been rolled into effective (not always synonymous with accurate) mostly phenomenological low-energy interactions.
 The typical argument used in calculations of open-shell nuclei was that the energy of the ground state converged quite rapidly as a function of the chosen cutoff.
-This is expected in the case of a variational approach as errors of order ${\cal O}(\delta)$ in the many-body wave-function lead to errors ${\cal O}(\delta^2)$ in the energy near the minimum. \textcite{Anderson:1984}, in discussing the treatment of electronic systems, characterized this kind of situation as the ``Quantum Chemists' Fallacy No. 1 and 2,'' of which even Wigner was partially guilty, as ``you may get pretty good energetics out of a qualitatively wrong state.''
-The perfect example is the case of a superconductor, in which despite the fact that the contribution to the ground state energy from the condensation energy is practically negligible, and that the ground state energy can be evaluated with sufficient accuracy in the absence of pairing correlations, the wave-function with pairing correlations leads however to qualitative changes, which otherwise would have been completely overlooked.
+This is expected in the case of a variational approach, since errors of order ${\cal O}(\delta)$ in the many-body wave-function lead to errors ${\cal O}(\delta^2)$ in the energy near the minimum. \textcite{Anderson:1984}, in discussing the treatment of electronic systems, characterized this kind of situation as the ``Quantum Chemists' Fallacy No. 1 and 2,'' of which even Wigner was partially guilty, as ``you may get pretty good energetics out of a qualitatively wrong state.''
+The perfect example is the case of a superconductor, in which despite the fact that the contribution to the ground state energy from the condensation energy is practically negligible, meaning the ground state energy can be evaluated with sufficient accuracy in the absence of pairing correlations, the wave-function with pairing correlations leads however to qualitative changes, which otherwise would have been completely overlooked.